 View this post on Instagram

-Dear Timberline Guests, Skiers and Snowboarders, As the coronavirus COVID-19 situation evolves, Timberline is pausing operations to evaluate options and protocols for the remainder of the 2019/2020 ski season.
-All Timberline Ski Area operations will cease and the Wy’East Day Lodge will close today, Sunday March 15th, 4:00pm.
+Dear Timberline Guests, Skiers and Snowboarders, We have made the very difficult decision to suspend Timberline Ski Area Operations until March 23rd.
+As the coronavirus COVID-19 situation evolves, RLK and Company is pausing operations to evaluate options and protocols for the remainder of the 2019/2020 ski season.
+All ski operations will cease and the Wy’East Day Lodge will close today, Sunday March 15th, 4:00pm.
 We will monitor and reassess during the coming week with the intention of resuming ski operations Monday March 23rd.
-The Hotel and its F&B outlets will remain open.
-In the event you believe it is not safe for you to travel or stay at Timberline Lodge due to the novel coronavirus outbreak, we would be happy to find a future date for your visit.
-If a future date is not possible, we are waiving our 7-day cancellation policy.
+The Hotel, including the Cascade Dining Room, Ram's Head Bar, and Wy'East Gallery remain open.
+We encourage anyone who is showing flu like symptoms to remain at home.
+Hotel customers can be rebooked or refunded depending on their desire and situation.
 Timberline season pass customers can expect days added to the end of this season.
 Ski School customers with reservations next week can reschedule for a future date or get a refund.
+There will undoubtedly be many unforeseen customer requests and special circumstances.
 We will have staff available and responsive to email and phone communications in the coming days.
 Please stay healthy and calm.
-We look forward to seeing everyone on the other side of a truly unprecedented situation and difficult time.
-Thank you for your understanding and continued support.
+Timberline is proud of our great team we will come together for the best possible outcome.
+This is truly an unprecedented situation and a very difficult time.
+We will get through it and we will be better for it.
+Sincerely, Jeff Kohnstamm President/Area Operator

 Mt.
 Bachelor released a statement Saturday that quoted its president and general manager, John McLeod, saying, “Suspending our operations is a necessary step for us to take in support of our nation’s efforts to limit the spread and risks associated with COVID-19.”